christinaxpitch/MidtermProject/README.md

 * Users may have: 1 Address, many venues as an account manager, many favorite venues/events as a guest user and create many comments
 * Venues may be managed by 1 user.
 Have 1 address Be favorited by many guest users.
 Create and manage many events.
 Have many amenities specific or general.
 * Events are created by 1 venue.
 May have many comments.
 Have many Artists or types (genre).
-Be favorited
+Be favorited by many users.

 <img src="/DB/ERD.png">

 ### Technologies and Methodologies Used
 * Spring MVC
 * JPA
-* MySQL
+* MySQL Workbench
 * HTML/CSS
 * Gradle
 * Pair Programming
 * Git Collaboration
 * AWS EC2 Deployment
+* JSP

 ### Lessons Learned
 Stretch Goals